 That’s we will look into how to pick the right water heater size for your home.
 That includes factors that increase/decrease the water heater capacity requirements (size of your family, hot water needs, etc.).
 We include the general rule of thumb for sizing any water heater (it’s fairly easy to use, but you need to estimate your peak hour hot water demand properly).

 On top of that, we simplified water heater sizing with a ‘Water Heater Sizing Calculator’.
 You just input the size of your family, hot water needs, and the calculator will give you a rough estimate of how big a water heater you need, based on average hot water consumption.
-Here’s how the results look like (screenshot):
+Here’s what the results look like (screenshot):

 Let’s first familiarize ourselves with water heater sizing concepts like ‘first hour rating’, ‘water heater capacity’, and ‘peak hour hot water demand’.
 With this knowledge, you will easily understand the prepared table with water heater sizes for a family of 1, 2, 3, 4, 5, and 6: